 The Lead Agency must make this report widely available no later than 30 days after completion of the report, including posting the results on the Lead Agency website.
-The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and
+The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and comments of the public or stakeholders prior to conducting the MRS or ACF pre-approved alternative methodology.

-- a.
-Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below. - i.
-Provide the date the report was completed: 10/9/2023 - ii.
-Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): 10/17/2023 - iii.
-Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: https://edocs.dhs.state.mn.us/lfserver/Public/DHS-7180A-ENG - iv.
+Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below.

+- i.
+Provide the date the report was completed: October 9, 2023 - ii.
+Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): October 17, 2023 - iii.
+Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: https://edocs.dhs.state.mn.us/lfserver/Public/DHS-7180A-ENG iv.
 Describe how the Lead Agency considered partner views and comments in the detailed report.
-Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: The department and its contracted vendor, First Children's Finance, held conversations with seventeen partner organizations across the state, including the Governor's Children's Cabinet, statewide provider networks, Initiative Foundations, professional development agencies, advocates, Parent Aware (QRIS) Coaches.
+Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: The State and its contracted vendor, First Children's Finance, held conversations with seventeen partner organizations across the state, including the Governor's Children's Cabinet, statewide provider networks, Initiative Foundations, professional development agencies, advocates, Parent Aware (QRIS) Coaches.
 Each partner conversation included an overview of the study and feedback questions specific to the organization.
-Partner conversations clarified data collection tool by suggesting alternative wording, data analysis by asking questions about the process, and influencing the inputs and amounts of inputs included in the cost model.
+Partner conversations informed data collection tools, data analysis, and inputs included in the cost model.
 Partners also supported outreach efforts during the data collection process.
-First Children's Finance also convened an Advisory Group of 8 diverse providers to inform all aspects of the study, including thorough review and clarification of the cost study process, the model and cost of care report.
-Overall, the partners and Advisory Group added clarify and confirmed the validity of data collection, analysis, the cost model, and the report.
+First Children's Finance also convened an Advisory Group of 8 diverse providers to inform all aspects of the study.